MillenaryMan/CAMPS-Server/Automatic Startup.md

 sudo systemctl daemon-reload
 sudo systemctl enable camps_server
 ```
-## That's it!:+1:  Your CAMPS server should now start automatically on boot.
+## That's it! :+1:  Your CAMPS server should now start automatically on boot.

 > [!TIP]